hirosystems/docs/docs/get-started/running-api-node.md

 }
 ```

-Once the API is running, you can use it to [interact with other API endpoints][`stacks-blockchain-api`].
+Once the API is running, you can use it to [interact with other API endpoints](https://docs.hiro.so/api).

 ## Stopping the API node